In this article, you’ll find answers to questions like:

 Congratulations on your baby!

 First, try to manage your stress, take care of your mental health and eat well.
-Sleep is going to be tough to come by over the next few months with a newborn, so it's important to take care of yourself as much as you can.
+Sleep is going to be tough during the next few months with a newborn, so it's important to take care of yourself as much as you can.

-That may mean taking care of those typical life stresses - like ensuring you have consistent medical care, stable housing, financial support and safe relationships.
-There are resources in the community that can help if you need back up.
+That may mean taking care of those typical life stresses, like ensuring you have consistent medical care, stable housing, financial support and safe relationships.
+The community has plenty of resources that can help if you need backup.

 If you're pregnant, reach out to Healthy Mothers Healthy Babies.